Blog

 Gardening is a rewarding and enjoyable activity for many plant lovers, whether it's about creating a beautiful space, adding privacy, or simply connecting with nature.
 However, for those new to gardening or focused on enhancing their property, success can sometimes feel out of reach.
 Why does this happen?
 The answer lies in the roots—literally.

-This brings us to an important topic: soil health.
-Healthy soil is the foundation of thriving plants and plays a critical role in tackling bigger issues like climate change, soil regeneration, and sustainability.
-By focusing on soil health, we can create gardens that not only grow beautifully but also contribute to a healthier planet.
-Imagine achieving food sovereignty by growing your pear tree.
+Imagine eating your own pears - part of food sovereignty - by growing your pear tree.
 Not only could you enjoy fresh fruit straight from your garden, but you could also share the bounty with friends, family, and neighbours in the fall.
 However, growing a pear tree is more challenging these days due to climate change.
 Droughts, floods, and unpredictable winter weather make it harder for plants to thrive year after year.

 To ensure your pear tree grows successfully and sustainably, it’s essential to start with the right approach.
 Use the proper soil at the base of the tree, dig a hole of the correct size, and plant the tree at the right depth.
 There’s a science behind all of this, and while it may seem complex, any gardener can learn the skills needed.
 If you’re unsure where to start, I’m always here to help!